mathiase4/wow-guild-recruitment/README.md

 I also checked the site on these browsers and found no issues:
 - Google Chrome
-- Used inkognito mode
+- Used incognito mode
 - Safari

 ### Bugs